-The MDM system owns 100% authorship of all the relevant data attributes that are needed by all the member applications in the organization
+The MDM system owns 100% authorship of all the relevant data attributes needed by all the member applications in the Organization

-Master data is available to all consumers instantaneously, on demand, without any additional efforts of data integration and other associated overheads
+Master data is available to all consumers instantaneously without any additional efforts of data integration and other associated overheads

-An MDM tool with the above-mentioned characteristics would indeed help to alleviate all the master data concerns in a cost-effective and efficient manner.
+An MDM tool with the characteristics mentioned above helps alleviate all the master data concerns cost-effectively and efficiently.
 However, the reality is that many such tools fall far short of achieving that ideal.
 And many business environments do not allow such theoretical applications to take root in their organizations.

-So, how do Organizations leverage the powerful concepts of MDM without being hit by the downsides of the MDM tools?
-In the absence of an ideal MDM solution, Organizations have to rely on a smarter variation of deploying the MDM tool, wherein a mission-critical application such as an ERP system drives the interest in and deployment of the MDM tool.
+How should Organizations leverage the powerful MDM concepts without being hit by the downsides of the MDM tools?
+Organizations have to rely on a more competent variation of deploying the MDM tool in the absence of an ideal MDM solution.
+A mission-critical application such as an ERP system must derive the benefit.
 Such solutions deliver required master data with zero latency, thus eliminating wastes in the information supply chain.
-This is where the discipline of Application Data Management (ADM) helps to deliver upon the potential of MDM.
+The discipline of Application Data Management (ADM) helps provide the potential of MDM.

 Application Data Management (ADM): A Refined Form of MDM

 Application Data Management (ADM) is a discipline akin to MDM but with a difference.
-In ADM, the scope under consideration is the specific application (or set of applications) for whom master data is being governed.
+In ADM, the scope under consideration is the specific application (or set of applications) for master data governance.

 ADM serves as a quality staging area for the master data needs of the specific application.
-In doing so, it functions as a decoupling point between the upstream data creation activities and the various downstream data consumers, thus maintaining a clear segregation of duties between data provisioning and consumption.
-The de-coupling of information enables all quality checks and balances to be defined centrally as business metadata, which is then implemented consistently for all data records.
-On the consumption end, the creation of centrally defined data removes the burden of trust on master data from the consumers and eliminates the need to build unnecessary validations of data before using them in the member application’s functions.
+In doing so, it functions as a decoupling point between the upstream data creation activities and the various downstream data consumers, thus maintaining clear segregation of duties between data provisioning and consumption.
+The decoupling of Information enables all quality checks and balances to be defined centrally as business metadata, which is then implemented consistently for all data records.
+The creation of centrally defined data removes the burden of trust on master data from the consumers on the consumption end.
+It eliminates the need to build unnecessary data validations before using them in the member application's functions.